02 September 2022 | NewsVideo now available | NCIRS webinar - Emerging vaccine preventable diseases and vaccination for travelRead the full article

 The Master of Philosophy (Applied Epidemiology), colloquially known as the MAE program, is a two-year research degree that teaches scholars epidemiology in the field, through coursework and learning in a field placement.
 There is a wide range of potential projects for MAE scholars at NCIRS, involving analysis of national datasets for vaccine preventable diseases, evaluation of national surveillance systems, and specific epidemiological research projects.
 Outbreak investigations are identified through our close collaboration with Health Protection NSW, the Western Sydney Public Health Unit (also located at the Westmead precinct) and the Communicable Diseases Network Australia.

-MAE scholars based at NCIRS also have the opportunity to participate in our day-to-day activities, including attending the monthly NCIRS seminars and journal club meetings.
+MAE scholars based at NCIRS also have the opportunity to participate in our day-to-day activities, including attending the monthly NCIRS seminars and academic meetings.
 We encourage our scholars to undertake short-term projects or placements with Health Protection NSW and the Western Sydney Public Health Unit to increase the breadth of their experience.
 In appropriate circumstances, we are also supportive of short-term projects or placements with other organisations, including overseas placements.

 Evaluation of surveillance systems